encukou/cpython/Doc/reference/expressions.rst

 This chapter explains the meaning of the elements of expressions in Python.

-**Syntax Notes:** In this and the following chapters, extended BNF notation will be used to describe syntax, not lexical analysis.
-When (one alternative of) a syntax rule has the form

-.. productionlist:: python-grammar
-   name: `othername`

-and no semantics are given, the semantics of this form of ``name`` are the same as for ``othername``.

 .. note:: The grammar uses a combination of EBNF and PEG described in detail at :ref:`notation`

 .. _conversions: